it0na72/landing_page/README.md

 # landing_page
-Doing one of the projects of the Odin Project.
+One of the projects of the Odin Project.
+Learned CSS box model and flexbox.